 Sandbur, sandspur, buffelgrass, burr grass or sticker.
 Whatever you call it, the plant is pure evil.
-In case you missed my previous post about my battle with the sticker plants invading our acreage, you can read about it here.
+In case you missed my previous post about my battle with the sticker plants invading our acreage, you can read about How To Get Rid of Stickers here.
 When I say battle, I mean a relentless, pull out all the weapons, battle.

 Unfortunately, this battle hasn’t ended in success YET.
 But I am not giving up until they are ALL gone.

 My number one mode of defense is to pull the plant out by the root.
 I know, it doesn’t sound fun or glamorous but it has to be done.
 You have to prevent those seeds from dropping onto the ground and becoming next year’s enemy.